Universality of the Homotopy Interleaving Distance: Towards a Persistent Whitehead Theorem

 A related definition of persistent homotopy group appears in \cite{letscher2012persistent}, but concerns only pairs of indices in $\R$.
 We have seen that interleavings are defined on objects of $\C^\RCat$, for arbitrary categories $\C$.
 Thus, interleavings can be defined in the usual way for based persistent homotopy groups.

-We next briefly consider the definition of persistent homotopy groups in the unbased setting.
-Let us say $X\colon \RCat\to \Top_*$ is \emph{(path) connected} if for each $r\in \R$, $X_r$ (path) connected.
-For $X$ path connected, our definition of $\pi_i X$ is the natural one.
+\begin{remark}[Unbased Analogues of Persistent Homotopy Groups] Let us say $X\colon \RCat\to \Top_*$ is \emph{(path) connected} if for each $r\in \R$, $X_r$ (path) connected.
+For $X$ path connected, our definition of $\pi_i X$ is reasonable.
 However, $\R$-spaces arising in TDA are rarely connected.
 For $X$ not connected, the isomorphism type of $\pi_i X$ depends on the choice of basepoints in $X$, and may miss important topological information in components of the spaces $X_r$ not containing the basepoint.
 Thus, we wish to define an unbased version of the persistent homotopy group, which keeps track of information at all components.
 We also wish to give a definition of interleavings between these objects.

 One way to proceed is to use the definition of a \emph{local system}, as given in \cite[Section 4]{isaksen2001model}.
 This definition is functorial, so one can associate a \emph{persistent local system} $\Pi_i X$ to an $\R$-space $X$ for each $i\geq 0$.
 Moreover, one has a natural notion of equivalence of local systems, and using this, one can give a definition of interleavings between persistent local systems similar to our definition of the homotopy interleaving distance.
 Our triangle inequality argument for the homotopy interleaving distance adapts to give the triangle inequality for this interleaving distance.